fishcus/KAP-manual/en/model/cube/topN.en.md

 ## Top-N Query

-Let’s start with the default project `learn_kylin` that shipped in KAP binary package as well as pre-loaded in KAP Web GUI.
+Let’s start with the default project `learn_kylin` that shipped in Kyligence Enterprise binary package as well as pre-loaded in Kyligence Enterprise Web GUI.
 We would use a sample fact table within this project called `kylin_sales`.
 If you haven’t done that before, follow this tutorial to create it: [Quick Start with Sample Cube](https://kylin.apache.org/docs15/tutorial/kylin_sample.html).

 The sample fact table “default.kylin_sales” mock the transactions happened in an online marketplace.
 It has a couple of dimension and measure columns.
 To be easy-understanding, here we only use four columns: “PART_DT”, “LSTG_SITE_ID”, “SELLER_ID” and “PRICE”.
 Below table is the description of these columns, with a rough cardinality, the “SELLER_ID” is a high cardinality column.